O-Hahn/phone-motiondetection-app/README.md

 `docker rm phone-md-app`
 `docker run -p 3000:3000 --name phone-md-app phone-md-app`

-## Deploy build into registry
-`docker tag sensor-app:latest de.icr.io/fh-bgld/sensor-app:latest`
-`docker push de.icr.io/fh-bgld/sensor-app:latest`

-##

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Deploy build into registry
+If your image is ready - you could store it into the public registry - by tagging and pushing the image `docker tag sensor-app:latest de.icr.io/fh-bgld/sensor-app:latest` `docker push de.icr.io/fh-bgld/sensor-app:latest`

+## OpenShift deployment

+### Deploy the App from the Image
+By using the OpenShift GUI you can either build the image out of the git repository or by using the build image which is pushed to the public registry.

+### Manuel OpenShift deployment
+`oc new-project phone-md-app`
+`oc apply -f openshift/image-stream.yaml`
+`oc apply -f openshift/build-config.yaml`
+`oc apply -f openshift/deployment-config.yaml`
+`oc apply -f openshift/service.yaml`
+`oc apply -f openshift/route.yaml`
+`oc start-build phone-md-app`

+## Additional Info

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.